jcvignoli/lumiere-movies/README.md

 ## Screenshots

-### 1. Popup displayed when an imdb link is selected.
-In background, a widget
+### 1. Popup displayed when an imdb link is clicked.

 [missing image]